-Open the Intel Rapid Storage Console and select Create in the top pane and select the Volume Type in the right pane.
-Select Real-time data protection (RAID 1).
+1. Open the Intel Rapid Storage Console and select Create in the top pane.

+In the Create Volume window, select the Volume Type in the right pane.
+Select Real-time data protection (RAID 1) and click Next.

-- 2. Click Next to configure the volume. - 3.
-In the Configure window, name the volume, select the two disks, and specify if you want to keep data from one of the selected disks.
+3. In the Configure Volume window, name the volume, select the master and recovery disks, and specify the update mode.
+Then click Next.